Kashiwara0205/Pokotarou/CONTRIBUTING.md

-Anyone in English is OK
+Anyone who can communicate in English can contribute